Institute of Surgery — Valikhnovski Surgery Institute

 - Robotic hair transplantation

-- …and other specialties up to a total of 28 areas
+- …and other specialties totaling 28 disciplines

 Team